Select Language::

 With over half of those diagnosed still being asymptomatic, this makes regular and timely screenings (colonoscopies) even more important.

-Precancerous Stage: A benign polyp is found during a routine screening (and removed)
+Precancerous Stage: A benign polyp is found during routine screening and commonly removed during a colonoscopy.

-• Stage 0: Cancer has developed, but has not grown into the colon or rectal walls yet
+• Stage 0: Cancer has developed, but has not grown into the colon or rectal walls yet.
+This can be treated during a colonoscopy procedure.

-• Stage 1 & 2: The cancer has grown into the colon and rectal walls, but has not affected nearby tissue yet
+• Stage 1 & 2: The cancer has grown into the colon and rectal walls, but has not affected nearby tissue yet.
+Surgery may be enough, but if the cancer has high-risk features, such as deep tumour invasion or aggressive cell growth, chemotherapy or radiation may be recommended.

-• Stage 3: The cancer is grown into surrounding tissue and lymph nodes, past the colon and rectal walls
+• Stage 3: The cancer has grown into surrounding tissue and lymph nodes, past the colon and rectal walls.
+Surgery is needed to remove the part of the colon with cancer, followed by adjuvant chemotherapy.

-• Stage 4: The cancer has now spread to other parts of the body, such as the lungs or liver
+• Stage 4: The cancer has now spread to other parts of the body, such as the lungs or liver.
+Treatment at this stage often combines surgery, chemotherapy, targeted therapy, immunotherapy, and radiation.

 06